 Make Donations for Pan-Massachusetts Challenge - Help Support Captain Tim's 2009 Ride in the Pan-Mass Challenge toward a Cure for Cancer

-corporate sponsors www.bunnyclark.com www.barnbilly.com www.chamberworks.com Welcome to my site where I attempt to make a difference for cancer patients throughout the world by making time to raise money for the Pan-Massachusetts Challenge (PMC).
-The PMC is an 192 mile (two day) cycling event where cyclists are sponsored by individuals/companies in order to raise the money needed to fight cancer and for cancer care.
+corporate sponsors www.bunnyclark.com www.barnbilly.com www.chamberworks.com Welcome to my site where I attempt to make a difference for cancer patients throughout the world by generating financial donations to the Dana-Farber Cancer Institute (DFCI) in Boston, Massachusetts through the Pan-Massachusetts Challenge (PMC)/Jimmy Fund.
+The PMC is now an 180 mile (two day) cycling event where cyclists are sponsored by individuals/companies in order to raise the money needed to be qualified to ride in the event ($6,000) and to fight cancer through research and for cancer care.
+It used to be 192 miles until this year.
 I am one of those cyclists.
 Each sponsor's donation goes directly to the Dana-Farber Cancer Institute (DFCI) in Boston, Massachusetts via the Jimmy Fund, the fund raising arm of the DFCI.
 The Jimmy Fund was established in 1949.
-The PMC was established in 1980 and has since raised over half of the total money the Jimmy Fund has raised in donations since it's inception or a total of $900,000,000.00.
+The PMC was established in 1980 and has since raised over half of the total money the Jimmy Fund has raised in donations since it's inception or a total sum of $1,125,000,000.00, as of January 1, 2026.
 It is the largest sum of money ever contributed to a charity by an athletic fund raising event anywhere in the world.
 I got involved in 2007.
-By the end of the sixteenth year of my involvement (the end of 2022), I had moved a total of $441,766.00 in donations.
-Many donations come from the same individuals who give to my cancer drive year after year.
+By the end of my nineteenth year, December 31, 2025, I had moved a total of $543,356.00 in donations.
+Many donations come from the same individuals who give to my cancer project year after year.
 But there are many new contributors every year as well.
-In 2022, my goal is to raise over $40,000.00 as soon as I can and then add to that total.
+In 2026, my goal is to raise over $40,000.00 as soon as I can and then add to that total.
 I have never reached that mark.
-The closest I came was last season (2021) where I was able to raise $37,950.00.
+The closest I came was the 2021 season where I was able to raise $37,950.00.
+Last years tally was exactly $35,000.00.
+One hundred percent of every donation I receive goes to cancer research; not a penny goes to administrative costs.
 Thank you all for your, generosity, trust and support!

 corporate sponsors

-Paul Haseltine (Hez) was the person who suggested I do this event in 2006 after he had ridden in it that year for his first time.
-I was interested in helping fight cancer.
-He also knew that I liked riding a road bike for distance.
-He said; "This would be perfect for you.
-You can raise money for cancer, push the donation money to a reputable organization located in our own back yard and enjoy a challenging, well run and felicitous cycling event."
-I researched it.
-The more I read about the event and the many successes of the DFCI, the more I liked the idea.
-Hez had completed one of the shorter rides in 2006.
-I agreed to do it with him for the first time in 2007 if we could do it together and take part in the longest ride.
-We have been doing it ever since, staying in the same room at Sturbridge and MMA.
-A life long friend, I wouldn't do the event without him.
-Or, at least, it wouldn't be nearly as fun.
-I got more serious about it when he was found to have prostate cancer a couple of years after we started doing it together.
+I got more serious about the event when Hez was found to have prostate cancer a couple of years after we started doing it together.
 Hez was also the one who suggested that I be part of the P4K team.
 He thought my donation money would be better spent funneling it directly to research and that this was, in his opinion, the preeminent team to belong to.
+Until joining P4K, the money I raised went into the general fund.
 Again, I did the research and decided to give it a try.
 Now I too feel that I get more bang for the buck by riding and pooling donation money with the P4K team.
+I explain more about what the P4K money does in the paragraphs below.
 I guess to me, Hez is the most important cog in the wheel of my involvement.
 I've come to believe that he has the most common sense of anyone who I have had the pleasure to know.
 He's a good friend.
 My best friend.

-The reasons to donate are many.
+The reasons to donate to my team are many.
 But there are a few salient reasons to continue to do so.

 • First, the DFCI is good at what they do, one of the top five cancer research & care facilities in the country every year.

-Mine goes directly to research.
 As mentioned above, I belong to a team called Precision for Kids (P4K), the name of the team derived from the type of "new age" cancer research called precision cancer medicine.
-This will be the fifth year I have belonged to this team.
-In the twelve seasons before, my money went to the general fund.
+This will be the sixth or seventh year I have belonged to this team.
 I decided to go with the Precision for Kids team because they fund research with Dr. Katherine Janeway, a cancer survivor herself, who divides her time between working at DFCI and Boston Children's Hospital in genetic profiling.
 Her goal is to find the specific gene in the DNA sequence of the person with the cancer, use a targeted drug that will "switch off" the gene (they haven't yet learned how to replace the gene) causing the cancer and, thus, bypass the traditional use of chemotherapy and radiation while curing the patient.
 She has already had great success in real time with several children at the time of this writing.
 This made me want to direct my donor's money in her direction.
-Eight years ago her research wasn't being funded at all!
-Once her methods are perfected, the techniques will spread to all other research teams for all types of cancers.
-I'm excited about the prospects of her team's work.
+Nine years ago her research wasn't being funded at all!
+Once her methods are perfected, the techniques will spread to all other research teams their techniques applied to all types of cancers.
+I have been very excited about the prospects of her team's work and the many successes her team has had.

 • Third, the DFCI is in our back yard.